NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/classification/refl-h5-xarray/make_classification_training_data.md

 - [ACRU](https://plants.usda.gov/plant-profile/ACRU): Red Maple (Acer rubrum L.)
 - [CAGL8](https://plants.usda.gov/plant-profile/CAGL8): Sweet pignut hickory (Carya glabra (Mill.))

 When carrying out classification, the species that only have small representation (1-5 samples) may not be modeled accurately due to a lack of sufficient training data.
-The challenge of mapping rarer species due to insufficient training data is well known (and is sometimes called the 'long-tail' effect) e.g. In the next tutorial, we will remove these poorly represented samples when we generate our model.
+The challenge of mapping rarer species due to insufficient training data is well known.
+In the next tutorial, we will remove these poorly represented samples before we generate our model.

-Zhang, C., Chen, Y., Xu, B. et al. Improving prediction of rare species’ distribution from community data.
-Sci Rep 10, 12230 (2020). https://doi.org/10.1038/s41598-020-69157-x

 ## Write training dataframe to csv file